-On selecting this option, once again you’re prompted to give the report a name, insert a report reference and select the currency.
-However, this time you’re prompted to select a pre-existing report template from your Report Template Library as the basis for creating the initial framework for your report.
+On selecting this option, once again you’ll be prompted to give the report a name, insert a report reference and select the currency.
+However, this time you’ll be prompted to select a pre-existing report template from your Report Template Library as the basis for creating the initial framework for your report.

 When you select a template, all of the additional sections that you will require will be automatically inserted into the Report Builder just as they are with a 'pre-configured advice scenario'.
 However, unlike the option of a 'pre-configured advice scenario', you can also have any of the sections you don’t want to include, hidden by default.

 However, what really differentiates using a template from the other two report creation methods is that the steps of the various wizard sections can be preloaded with data making it even quicker to complete a report, albeit you will still need to step through all of the wizard sections in turn and edit certain fields to ensure the report reflects the client’s individual circumstances and objectives.